Syncano/syncano-android/README.md

 ```

 ##JAR DISTRIBUTION
-If you want to use JAR in our project, you also need to add gson library.
+If you want to use JAR file in your project, you need to add gson library.
-Version **gson-2.5** is recommended.
+We recommend using version **gson-2.5**.

 ## JAR
-To generate jar file call "makeJar" from command line:
+To generate a jar file, call "makeJar" from command line:

 ```bash
 $ ./gradlew makeJar
 ```